Gabe Rosen (Undergraduate Senate candidate)

 - Candidate statement

-After serving a year on the Undergraduate Senate, as Chair of the Academic Affairs Committee and a member of both the Appropriations and Administration & Rules Committees, I have the experience needed to govern effectively and know what the Senate is capable of accomplishing.
+After serving two years on the Undergraduate Senate, as Chair of the Appropriations Committee and as Chair of the Academic Affairs Committee, I have the experience needed to govern effectively and know what the Senate is capable of accomplishing.
 I hope to continue putting this knowledge to work on behalf of the Stanford community.